-442-315 Metal Fabrication-Structural
+442-315 Metal Fabrication-Structural Credits: 3

 This course is designed to include basic light and heavy duty structural steel fabrication skills.
 The class will link the student's understanding of welding processes with real world fabrication techniques used in the industry today.
 The class will introduce a variety of skills needed to perform in today's fast pace and highly skilled work force that will include, tools of the trade, measuring, cutting and bolting principals, layout and design, drilling, bending, shaping and actual construction of light and heavy duty structural steel projects.
 This class will also involve exposure to riveting, automated CNC cutting equipment, basic manufacturing principals, and promotion of teamwork and communication skills as learners.
 Students will design, layout, and fabricate real projects.
+Aid Code: 31 - One-year Technical Diploma.